Why Google Isn’t Recommending Your Vancouver Wellness Clinic

 A profile that hasn’t been touched in months creates doubt and uncertainty.

-Google will not reward doubt and uncertainty (I mean, would you?)
+Google will not reward doubt and uncertainty.

 It will, however, reward clarity and consistency.